kovaacs/PWABuilder/apps/blog/src/docs/android/generating-your-android-package/generating-your-android-package.md

 ![A screenshot of the analyzing page in PWABuilder analyzing a PWA.](/docs/android/generating-your-android-package/analyzing.png)

 You are now at the report card page!
-If your app is already a PWA your scores will all be green, if not, thats ok!
+If your app is already a PWA your scores will all be green, if not, that's ok!
 You can [use PWABuilder to help convert your web app to a PWA](/docs/converting-your-web-app-to-a-progressive-web-app-with-pwabuilder/).
 You can now tap the next button to continue to the packaging page!

 ![A screenshot of the report card page in PWABuilder.
 This PWA has great scores across the Manifest, Service Worker and Security](/docs/android/generating-your-android-package/report_card.png)